kevboutin/crudApp/README.md

 .
 You can develop the Angular app and play around with it without worrying about the backend.

 ## Our API
 I have created a RESTful backend using PHP and MySQL.
-Take a look at the following screenshot to get to know the API.
+Take a look at the following table to get to know the API.

 | URI           | HTTP Verb | POST Body   | Result                |
 | ------------- | --------- | ----------- | --------------------- |